Your Rights and Safety Matter

 How do I file for a CHRO in San Diego?

-You must complete court forms, file them at the appropriate San Diego courthouse, and attend a hearing.
-Our San Diego restraining order law firm can guide you through the entire process and represent you in court.
+You must complete court forms, file them at the appropriate San Diego courthouse and attend a hearing.
+Our San Diego restraining order lawyer can guide you through the entire process and represent you in court.
+Don’t wait until it’s too late.
+Find out exactly how to apply for a restraining order in San Diego — our legal team explains each step clearly.

 Do I need evidence to get a CHRO?

 Yes.
 Evidence such as text messages, emails, voicemails, witness statements, or police reports strengthens your case.
-A protective order attorney in San Diego can help you gather and present evidence effectively.
+See what proof can strengthen your case.

 Can I get a CHRO if I’ve never called the police?